Adding a primitive

 already implemented and adapt it to the new primitive

-(see also BvFunction
+(see also BvFunction and blockcipher).

 If the new primitive contains a bit-vector operation

-with no associated property model (see abstractproperty.opmodel.OpModel
+with no associated property model (see abstractproperty.opmodel.OpModel),

-you need to implement the property model (as in simon
+you need to implement the property model (as in simon and simon_rf)

-or skinny64
+or skinny64).

 We will now describe step-by-step how to add a new primitive from scratch using Speck32/64 as example.